Our Model

 Activities of Daily Life

 We first carefully evaluate each child's potential and determine the specific nature of his or her abilities and limitations.
 We then develop a program coordinated and aligned with each student's individual educational program (IEP).
-No single method or technique is followed exclusively at Oak Hill.
-Rather, each student’s program draws from a diversity of approaches that meet their individual needs.
+No single method or technique is followed exclusively at Oak Hill School.
+Each student’s program draws from a diverse collection of approaches that meet the student’s individual needs.

-Oak Hill’s elementary school serves students ages 6 to 13 in multi-age, multi-grade classroom groups.
-One or more credentialed special educators leads each classroom, supported by highly qualified teaching assistants.
-We use a suite of approaches within the relationship-based model, including structured visual-organizational work systems, augmentative and alternative communication, Floortime/DIR, activities promoting healthy emotional regulation and social cognition, and behavioral activities which use reward systems as organizing tools.
+We use a suite of approaches within the relationship-based model, including structured visual work systems, augmentative and alternative communication, Floortime/DIR, activities promoting healthy emotional regulation, social cognition, and positive behaviour.

 The Oak Hill Secondary School